 - Set high expectations.
 Not only should you set clear expectations for your students, but you should also set high expectations.
 Having high expectations of your students will give them something to work for, which in turn will help students strive for greatness.
 1, 3, 4

-- Instructor information, including (virtual) office hours, contact information, and other information about yourself that you want to share with students.
+- This includes (virtual) office hours, contact information, and other information about yourself that you want to share with students.

 - Course overview/description